nsrr/shhs-documentation/pages/tutorials/requesting-file-access.md

 If you have any questions about this process, please email us at: [support@sleepdata.org](mailto:support@sleepdata.org)

 **Step 1:** You haven't logged in, and visit the [dataset file download page](https://sleepdata.org/datasets/shhs/files/datasets).
 You are informed that you need to fill out a DAUA.
-Clicking the DAUA will have you <b>sign in</b> and <b>go through a guided DAUA process</b>.
+Clicking the DAUA will have you <b>sign in</b> and go through a [guided DAUA process](:pages_path:/tutorials/daua-process.md).

 <div class="panel panel-default">
   <div class="panel-body">